 ProteinModelerABC validation

 The use of ABC for selecting among evolutionary scenarios is well-established in population genetics and ecology (e.g., Branco et al., 2022; Leuenberger & Wegmann, 2010; Sousa et al., 2012).
-However, ABC was not extended to substitution model selection despite it can provide a proper alternative to evaluate complex substitution models that cannot be analyzed with a likelihood function.
-In this section, we evaluated the accuracy of ProteinModelerABC to perform selection among empirical and SCS models under different scenarios: (i) Number of simulations (10,000, 50,000 and 100,000), (ii) tolerance (0.005, 0.01, and 0.05) and, (iii) ABC estimation method: rejection, weighted multiple linear regression and neural networks.
+However, ABC was not extended to substitution model selection despite it can provide a proper alternative to evaluate complex substitution models that cannot be analyzed with a likelihood functions.
+In this section, we evaluated the accuracy of ProteinModelerABC to perform selection among empirical and SCS models under different scenarios: (i) Number of simulations (10,000, 50,000 and 100,000), (ii) tolerance (0.005, 0.01, and 0.05) and (iii) ABC estimation method: rejection, weighted multiple linear regression and neural networks.
 We performed the evaluations using data simulated under the Dayhoff empirical substitution model (which is a widely used empirical substitution model), the Fitness site-dependent SCS model and the Neutral site-dependent SCS model (Arenas et al. 2013).
-The simulations were inspired in We used an alignment of the thioredoxin protein family (27 sequences and 316 amino acids, showing a sequence identity of 0.44; PFAM code ZZZ) and a representative protein structure (PDB code 1TDE) (Waksman et al. 1994) selected by SWISS-MODEL (Arnold et al. 2006) from the consensus sequence.
-Next, we simulated protein sequence alignments upon coalescent evolutionary histories (Kingman 1982), based on a population size of 1,000 individuals and a population substitution rate sampled from a uniform prior distribution between 0 and 500 that include values commonly observed nature (e.g. Arenas, 2022; Carvajal-Rodriguez, 2006; Lopes et al., 2014).
-For every scenario (3 substitution models × 3 numbers of simulations × 3 ABC tolerance levels × 3 ABC estimation methods = 81 scenarios), we evaluated the power of ProteinModelerABC to distinguish between the three substitution models with a cross-validation based on 100 simulations (Csilléry et al. 2012).
-We found that the framework distinguishes between the studied substitution models with acceptable error regardless of the applied number of simulations, the tolerance level and the ABC estimation method used (Table S3, Supplementary Information).
+The simulations were inspired in the thioredoxin protein family (27 sequences and 316 amino acids, showing a sequence identity of 0.44; PFAM code PF00070) and a representative protein structure (PDB code 1TDE) (Waksman et al. 1994) selected by SWISS-MODEL (Arnold et al. 2006) from the alignment consensus sequence.
+Next, we simulated the protein sequence alignments upon coalescent evolutionary histories (Kingman 1982), based on a population size of 1,000 individuals and a population substitution rate sampled from a uniform prior distribution between 0 and 500 that include values commonly observed nature (e.g. Arenas, 2022; Carvajal-Rodriguez, 2006; Lopes et al., 2014).
+For every scenario (3 substitution models × 3 different number of simulations per model × 3 ABC tolerance levels × 3 ABC estimation methods = 81 scenarios), we evaluated the power of ProteinModelerABC to distinguish between the three substitution models with a cross-validation based on 100 simulations (Csilléry et al. 2012).
+We found that the framework distinguishes between the studied substitution models with few error regardless of the applied number of simulations, the tolerance level and the ABC estimation method used (Table S3, Supplementary Information).